FC Chamalières

 The club has climbed steadily through the amateur division, winning back-to-back promotions in 2015 and 2016 to reach the Championnat National 3 for the first time.
-The club plays in Championnat National 2, the fourth level of French football, having secured promotion from the Championnat National 3 in 2019.
+The club plays in Championnat National 3, the fifth division of French football, having been relegated from the Championnat National 2 at the end of the 2023–24 season.

 In the 2019–20 season, the club only retained their place in National 2 by winning the last game before the season was prematurely terminated due to the COVID-19 pandemic.